Gittins' theorem under uncertainty: Part B: Analysis of multiple bandits

-We now define a value function for an allocation strategies, inspired by the prevailing process of our bandits, as discussed in Step A.3. \begin{definition} For each $m \in \mathcal{M}$, let $\big(h^{(m)}(t)\big)_{t \geq 1}$ be the uniformly bounded non-negative cost process at the $t$th trial of the $m$th bandit with prevailing reward process $\big(\Gamma^{(m)}(t)\big)_{t \geq 1}$ (Definition \ref{prevailing process}).
-For an allocation strategy $(\tau,p)$, (Definition \ref{admissible control}), we define the \emph{Gittins value function} by
+In order to prove C-optimality, we then consider the target function as briefly stated in \eqref{target for C-optimality}. \begin{definition} For each $m \in \mathcal{M}$, let $\big(h^{(m)}(t)\big)_{t \geq 1}$ be the uniformly bounded non-negative cost process at the $t$th trial of the $m$th bandit with prevailing reward process $\big(\Gamma^{(m)}(t)\big)_{t \geq 1}$ (Definition \ref{prevailing process}).
+For an allocation strategy $(\tau,p)$, (Definition \ref{admissible control}), we define the \emph{Gittins' target function} by